Current employer: Southend Adult Community College/Front Row Music

 How has your degree helped/influenced your career path?

-The Music degree at Plymouth University has given me the necessary skills and attitude to not only secure a place on, but to effectively complete, a teacher training course, and to become a good communicator and leader in the classroom.
+The music degree at Plymouth has given me the necessary skills and attitude to not only secure a place on, but to effectively complete, a teacher training course, and to become a good communicator and leader in the classroom.

-What is the most difficult thing which you have faced in your career?
+What is the most difficult thing you have faced in your career?

 What is the best, most exciting or fun thing that you have done in your career?